MSPs offer two basic types of services: Projects and support.

 Whereas support services involve ongoing efforts, projects are specific tasks of limited scope -- such as the setup of new servers or the replacement of a phone system.
 Projects require careful planning and scheduling to get right and complete within the agreed-upon timeframe.

-Although projects may seem simple on the surface, understanding what counts as a project, how contracts impact projects and how to manage projects can get tricky, especially for MSPs without a great deal of experience in project management.
+Although projects may seem simple on the surface, understanding what counts as a project, how contracts impact projects and how to manage projects can get tricky, especially for MSPs without a great deal of experience in IT project management.

 To help MSPs with this challenge, this article offers tips on how best to approach and manage MSP projects in a way that helps your business develop and keeps your clients happy.